scipy-conference/scipy_proceedings/papers/pydra/paper.rst

    The symbol convention as described in :ref:`ndspl1`.
    :label:`ndspl3`

+Different types of splitters can be combined over inputs such as `["in1", ("in2", "in3)]`.
+In this example an *outer splitter* provides all combinations of values of "in1" with pairwise combinations of values of "in2" and "in3".
+This can be extended to arbitrary complexity.

-In addition to the splitting the input, *Pydra* supports grouping or combining the output together.
-Taking as an example the simple *Task* represented in Fig. :ref:`ndspl1`, in some application it could be useful to combine at the end all the values of output.
-In order to do it, *Task* has so called *combiner*, that could be set by calling ``combine`` method.
-Note, that the *combiner* makes only sense when *splitter* is set first.
+**Combiners**: In addition to the splitting the input, *Pydra* supports grouping or combining the output resulting from the splits.
+Taking as an example the simple *Task* represented in Fig. :ref:`ndspl1`, in some application it can be useful to group all output values of the individual splits.
+In order to achieve this for a *Task*, a user can specify a *combiner*.
+This can be set by calling ``combine`` method.
+Note, the *combiner* only makes sense when a *splitter* is set first.
 When *combiner=x*, all values are combined together within one list, and each element of the list represents an output of the *Task* for the specific value of the input *x*.
-Splitting and combining for this example can be written as follow:
+Splitting and combining for this example can be written as follows:

 .. math::
    :type: eqnarray